 Special memories are made when we get out of the comfort zone of staying with family when visit our home country, or going for an all-inclusive hotel package as a foreign visitor.

 Winter Sun Holidays

 The colder months are upon us.
 Many expats will be preparing to go home for the Xmas.
 After all, there’s nothing like being home for the holidays.
 It’s probably of the busiest time for the Caribbean outside of carnival.
 An alternative would be to visit just before or just after.
 The black cake will still be good, don’t worry.
-It’s always warm in the region, so while we are frizzy in the UK, there are events like the St. Lucia’s Arts & Heritage Festival 1st – 31st Oct; Barbados Rum Festival 18th – 21st Oct; Jamaica Restaurant Week 9th – 17th Nov and the Carriacou Parang Festival 14th Dec.
-Those are but are just a few events on the calendar..
+It’s always warm in the region, so while we are cold in the UK, there are events such as the St. Lucia’s Arts & Heritage Festival 1st – 31st Oct; Barbados Rum Festival 18th – 21st Oct; Jamaica Restaurant Week 9th – 17th Nov and the Carriacou Parang Festival 14th Dec.
+Those are but are just a few events on the calendar.

 … but by now means least, ‘The CTO’s vision is to position the Caribbean as the most desirable, year round, warm weather destination, and its purpose is Leading Sustainable Tourism – One Sea, One Voice, One Caribbean.

 The lunch was one of the first steps in engaging with the Diaspora ensuring that active relationships are developed to realise the CTO’s over all vision. ‘ I’m fond of that vision and plan to be of better assistance to that aim.